alDuncanson/sql-to-csv/README.md

-# MySQL dump to CSV
+# Sql dump to CSV

+## Credit and Shoutout
+Shoutout to jamesmishra for writing the original python script!

+We modified it to fit our needs, allowing for table specifications.

+Thank you jamesmishra!

 ## Background
 A quickly-hacked-together Python script to turn mysqldump files to CSV files.
 Optimized for Wikipedia database dumps.